Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Violation of Leggett-Garg Inequality Under Decoherence

 \section{Violation of Leggett-Garg Inequality Under Decoherence}

-In order to show the detection of a cat state, the experimental results in question should be compatible with $QM$ but incompatible with macrorealism ($MR$).
+There are two main assumptions underlying any LG-type inequality, known collectively as macrorealism ($MR$) criteria.
 The assumption of $MR$ demands that, first, one can assign definite states to a macrosystem, so that it could be actually in one of these states independent of any observation.
 Second, it requires the non-invasive measurability of such macrostates which should not be affected, when they are measured.
 LGI serves to examine quantitatively whether the theories satisfying $MR$ are compatible with $QM$ or not.
 For this, we use the following LGI: